rostools/prodigenr/README.md

     template_list

-For a more detailed tutorial, see the vignette:
+For a more detailed tutorial, see the introduction vignette:

-    vignette('introduction', 'prodigenr')
+    vignette('prodigenr', 'prodigenr')

 # Related packages or projects